trendless/chtmlrelay/README.md

     scripts/cmdeploy init chat.example.org  # <-- use your domain
    ```

-4. Verify that SSH root login works:
+4. Verify that SSH root login to your remote server works:

    ```
     ssh root@chat.example.org  # <-- use your domain
    ```

 5. From your local PC, deploy the remote chatmail relay server:

    ```
     scripts/cmdeploy run
    ```
-   This script will check that you have all necessary DNS records.
+   This script will also check that you have all necessary DNS records.
    If DNS records are missing, it will recommend
    which you should configure at your DNS provider
    (it can take some time until they are public).

-### Other helpful commands:
+### Other helpful commands

 To check the status of your remotely running chatmail service: